wkcn/UGATIT-mxnet/README.md

 </div>

 ## Citation
-If you find this code useful for your research, please cite our paper:
+If you find this code useful for your research, please cite the paper:

 ```
 @misc{kim2019ugatit,